Concurrent Alcohol and Xanax Abuse

 - Increased risk of suicide.

-The combined effects of the drugs are extremely dangerous, and patients taking either are advised against using the other.
-Find out how to help a Xanax addict by calling our helpline at 1-888-744-0069Who Answers?.Alcohol and Xanax Abuse question 3
+The combined effects of these drugs are extremely dangerous, and patients taking either are advised against using the other concurrently.
+Find out how to help a Xanax addict.

 - Psychomotor agitation.